-This documentation covers Cisco Unified Communications system applications through Release 8.6(1).
-If you are upgrading an existing Cisco Unified Communications system application, begin by reading the System Release Notes for Contact Center: Cisco Unified Communications System, Release 8.6(1) to familiarize yourself with functionality in this new release.
+This documentation covers a Cisco Unified Communications system for IP telephony Release 8.6(1).
+If you are upgrading an existing Cisco Unified Communications system application, begin by reading the System Release Notes for IP Telephony: Cisco Unified Communications System Release 8.6(1) to familiarize yourself with functionality in this new release.

-There are two information sites for Cisco Unified Communications Release 8.6(1): this site, for contact center systems and the site for Cisco Unified Communications for IP Telephony systems.
+There are two information sites for Cisco Unified Communications System Release 8.6(1); this site and the Contact Center System Technical Information Site.